MicrosoftDocs/azure-devops-docs/docs/pipelines/process/access-tokens.md

 - You want your pipeline to be restricted from changing code in the repository.
 - You want your pipeline to be restricted from creating work items.

-To update the permissions of job access token:
+To update the permissions of the job access token:

 - First, determine the job authorization scope for your pipeline.
 See the section above to understand job authorization scope.
 If the job authorization scope is **collection**, then the corresponding build service account to manage permissions on is **Project Collection Build Service (your-collection-name)**.
 If the job authorization scope is **project**, then the build service account to manage permissions on is **Your-project-name Build Service (your-collection-name)**.